 1) Check property prices in your preferred area

 This makes it all the more important that you thoroughly research the market for flats in your chosen area.
 Check recent sale prices for comparable properties.
 Get a feel for the speed of the market.
 Look at overall price trends throughout the year.
-This is just the first step when looking at what to check when buying a flat in London.
+This first step is vital, as it will give you an understanding of the market.

 2) Check the length and terms of the Lease